awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.LowLevel.Walkthrough.md

 1. Describes the stream settings for this table\.

-1. Modify data in the table\.
+1. Modifies data in the table\.

-1. Describe the shards in the stream\.
+1. Describes the shards in the stream\.

-1. Read the stream records from the shards\.
+1. Reads the stream records from the shards\.

-1. Clean up\.
+1. Cleans up\.

-When you run the program, you will see output similar to the following:
+When you run the program, you will see output similar to the following\.

 ```
 Issuing CreateTable request for TestTableForStreams